 My opinion on soy

 Soy is not a “healthy” food.
 It is a cheap source of proteins that has a good marketing machine behind it.
-Twelve years ago I studied soy plants and found that it was defending itself very well from insects with the various toxins it could produce.
+Twelve years ago I read in details about soy plants and found that it was defending itself very well from insects with the various toxins it could produce.
 My guess back then was that it should not be consumed on the long-term.
 I was pretty sad hearing people telling me proudly they were drinking soy-milk for health-related considerations.

-In the last few years I’ve seen circulating some studies indicating that soy was indeed not that healthy, confirming my suspicions.
+In the last few years I’ve seen circulating some studies indicating that soy was indeed not that healthy and that some of the toxins it produces are not destroyed by cooking, confirming my suspicions.
 My opinion on soy is that it is not evil and I wouldn’t be afraid to eat some but I would not label it as a health-food and not recommend its protein extract.

 Natural plant defenses and toxins in soy